subsetpark/gitp/poem.md

 As you *proceed* alongside
 Nu?
 Hello Tom this my poEm
-To you.
+To you For
+.
 On the outside
 And by the way, run a marathon.
 Eat a canteloupe.
 Just one.
 Moderate the body's energies,
 Keep the bitter and the sour in right
 Proportion.
 After

-all, you bathe
+Ouch.all, you bathe
 Arrant nonsense.
 You rankle me.
 Understand.